Emergence of robust memory manifolds: Geometry of the memory manifold

-In this section, we provide the details of calculating the metric tensor $g_{\mu \nu}$ and the local curvature for the gRNN.
-As before, we split the population into a frozen part $\mathbf{h}^F$ and an evolving part $\mathbf{h}^E$.
-At a fixed-point, we have
+In this section, we provide the details of the calculation of the intrinsic metric tensor and the extrinsic curvature form for the gRNN memory manifold.
+We do not attempt to give a self-contained treatment of the elements of differential geometry, and refer to \cite{poisson2004relativist} for a concise reference of the necessary background material.